br3ndonland/mws-restaurant-stage-1/info/p3-narrative.md

   - It was confusing and frustrating to figure this out.
 I had to spend several hours hacking and console logging, trying to sort through the Udacity [callback hell](https://www.quora.com/What-is-callback-hell).
 The way Udacity wrote the code is non-linear and difficult to read.
 I considered refactoring the entire codebase, but decided it wouldn't be worth the effort at this point.
 I eventually had some success.
   - I started at `restaurant.fetchRestaurantFromURL()`, which calls `DBHelper.fetchRestaurantById()`, which calls `DBHelper.fetchRestaurants()`.
   - Within the call to `DBHelper.fetchRestaurants()` I added `self.restaurant.reviews = restaurant.reviews`, which will read reviews returned from the function and plug into the rest of the previously written code in *restaurant.js*.
   - This means I need to pull review data into the `DBHelper.fetchRestaurants()` function.
 I decided to just work with the online data API itself right now, because trying to add in IDB calls at the same time would be too complicated.
 As a side benefit, I was finally able to delete the line with `==`.
 StandardJS prefers `===` over `==`, but when I tried to add `===` previously it was breaking the function.
 I was simply able to slice the array by `id`.
+The array is zero-indexed, but restaurant IDs start at 1.
+Subtract 1 to read array properly.

     ```js
     // dbhelper.js